 19.01.2020 Tarlac City

-2019 SEA Games Champion Christine Hallasgo proved once again she is the New Marathon Queen of Philippines Athletics by winning her first National title at the 2019 Milo Marathon Finals in Tarlac City.
+2019 SEA Games Champion Christine Hallasgo proved that she is the New Marathon Queen of Philippines Athletics by winning her first National title at the 2019 Milo Marathon Finals in Tarlac City.
 Hallasgo ratified this again with another victory over Mary Joy Tabal.
 Mary Joy Tabal is an Olympian, National Record Holder in the Marathon, and the 2017 SEA Games Champion.
-But as the dust settled on this occasion it was Hallasgo the rising star from Bukidnon.
+But as the dust settled on this occasion, it was Hallasgo, the rising star from Bukidnon.
 That put to an end the 6-year winning streak of the legendary Mary Joy Tabal of Cebu.

-Hallasgo clocked yet another Personal best of 2h52.23 improving again on her Personal best of 2h56.56 set at the SEA Games just last month.
-Tabal finished second with 2h58.49 and Christabel Martes a former 2x SEA Games Champion came third in 3h05.40.
+Hallasgo clocked yet another Personal best of 2h52.23, improving again on her Personal best of 2h56.56 set at the SEA Games just last month.
+Tabal finished second with 2h58.49, and Christabel Martes, a former 2x SEA Games Champion, came third in 3h05.40.
 Tabal’s time of 2h58.49.
-It was exactly identical to the time she registered at the 2019 SEA Games to secure the silver medal.
+It was identical to the time she registered at the 2019 SEA Games to secure the silver medal.

-Hallasgo who was earmarked by PATAFA as a contender to qualify for the Tokyo Olympics later this year still has ‘a long way to go’.
-The Qualifying standard is 2h29.30 and Hallasgo needs to make this by June 22.
-This means in 5 months she has to improve by 23.23 minutes or 4 minutes 41 secs each month on average.
+Hallasgo, who was earmarked by PATAFA as a contender to qualify for the Tokyo Olympics later this year, still has ‘a a long way to go’.
+The Qualifying standard is 2h29.30, and Hallasgo needs to make this by June 22.
+This means in 5 months; she has to improve by 23.23 minutes or 4 minutes 41 secs each month on average.

 2019 Milo Marathon Results Zabala wins his first national title